OpenTranslationBible/open-bible/en-GB/21.Ecclesiastes/md/ecclesiastes-03.md

 ## Ecclesiastes 3:3

-A time to kill and a time to heal, a time to tear down and a time to build up,
+A time to take life and a time to heal, a time to dismantle and a time to construct,

 ## Ecclesiastes 3:4

-A time to weep and a time to laugh, a time to mourn and a time to dance,
+A time to shed tears and a time to laugh, a time to grieve and a time to dance,

 ## Ecclesiastes 3:5